aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 npm i @shapirov/cdk-eks-blueprint
 ```

 Replace the contents of `bin/<your-main-file>.ts` (where `your-main-file` by default is the name of the root project directory) with the following code.
-This code will deploy a new EKS Cluster and install the `ArgoCD` addon.
+This code will deploy a new EKS Cluster into the account and region that you specify.

 ```typescript
 import 'source-map-support/register';